I Want To...

 - Coverage limited to approve maximum daily dosage

-Please refer to the Managed Drug Limitations (MDL) in the Pharmacy Formulary.
+Please refer to the Quantity Limits (QL) in the Pharmacy Formulary.

 When medically necessary, an exception to a quantity limit can be requested.
 If your patient's medical condition warrants the use of a quantity greater than the listed quantity for a drug, you may submit a Pharmacy Quantity Limit Exception Prior Authorization Form to request coverage of a higher quantity.
 Please follow the above prior authorization steps when requesting a quantity limit exception.

 - Please note that in the event the Priority Partners precertification unit is closed, or a pharmacist cannot contact the prescribing physician, the pharmacist may dispense up to a 96-hour supply of the requested medication to an eligible Priority Partners member.

 The pharmacy network includes most chain retailers and independent pharmacies within the State of Maryland.
 Members may search for a participating network pharmacy.
 Registration is required for first time use.

 Members may view information on a drug, including how to take the medication, the possible side effects and drug interactions through the pharmacy portal.
 Log in and select Drug “Reference & Interactions” or select “Medication Safety Alerts” to see the latest drug safety alerts.